How Betsy DeVos Became Trump's Least Popular Cabinet Pick

 "It could be the gender thing," says Hess.
 "If it had been Republican senators treating a Democratic nominee the way Al Franken treated her, the gender story would have been much more prominent."

-Hess was referring to harsh questions at DeVos' confirmation hearing from Sen. Franken, a Minnesota Democrat.
+Hess was referring to harsh questions at DeVos' confirmation hearing from Franken, a Minnesota Democrat.

 "I was kind of surprised — well, I'm not that surprised — that you don't know this issue," Franken said at one point when questioning DeVos about methods of evaluating student performance.

-Note: A previous version of this story incorrectly stated that the Broad Foundation had taken a position against Betsy DeVos.
-Because of its tax-exempt status, the foundation cannot engage in political activity.